Concepts

 README badgehttps://www.agentclash.dev/api/try/badge/{slug}.svg

 The browser UI ships on Vercel with the AgentClash web app.
-PTY sessions run on a long-lived Bun service (Railway) backed by E2B sandboxes (WebSockets cannot run on Vercel serverless).
+PTY sessions run on a long-lived Bun service backed by E2B sandboxes (WebSockets cannot run on Vercel serverless).
+The service ships deploy configs for both Railway (railway.toml) and Fly.io (fly.toml).

 Demos

-AI coding agents — Claude Code, Codex CLI, OpenCode, Grok CLI.
+AI coding agents — Claude Code, Codex CLI, OpenCode, Grok CLI, Kimi K2, Qwen3 Coder.
 Developer tools — bun, uv, ruff, biome, ripgrep.

 Every tool is pre-installed in a shared E2B template (agentclash-trycli), so sandboxes boot ready in ~1–2s instead of installing on each visit.
 Rebuild the template after changing tools: